-e-Volunteerism is written for volunteer leaders around the world who want to be informed and challenged about volunteering trends and issues.
+e-Volunteerism has been written for volunteer leaders around the world who want to be informed and challenged about volunteering trends and issues.
 When we began in 2000, we were the first and only electronic publication for the field, combining the best characteristics of a printed professional journal with the explosive potential of Internet technology.
 Today, we strive to:

 - Provide cutting-edge information on all aspects of volunteer involvement;